zar-moethu/NZ-Ecommerce-Excel-Dashboard/README.md

 *2. Data Cleaning and Preparation*

 The dataset was custom-built and cleaned using Python to ensure data quality and consistency.
 The final interactive dashboard was then developed entirely in Microsoft Excel.
+This stage involved standardizing data, verifying data types for analysis, and handling missing values.

 *3. 🔧 Feature Engineering*